core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Source authentication: evidence that a received message in the group originated from a specific identified group member.
 This also provides assurance that the message was not tampered with by anyone, be it a different legitimate group member or an endpoint which is not a group member.

-* Group request: a CoAP request message sent by a client in the group to all the servers in that group.
+* Group request: a CoAP request message sent by a client in the group to servers in that group.

 * Long exchange: an exchange of messages associated with a request that is a group request and/or an Observe request {{RFC7641}}.